 Religion and marketing do not mix.
 I know I’m going to get some grief over this post, but here it is: Unless you are doing marketing for a church or other religious organization, my recommendation is that you keep the religion out of your marketing mix.

-When you sign your messages with a “God Bless You” or “In His Name” or some such hint at religiosity; when you put an ichthus fish in the corner of your ad; when you send out a holiday card that emphasizes the Christian view of the holiday: there’s a good chance of turning someone off.
+When you sign your messages with a “God Bless You” or “In His Name” or some such hint at religiosity; when you put a cross or an ichthus fish — — in the corner of your ad; when you send out a holiday card that emphasizes the Christian view of the holiday: there’s a good chance of turning someone off.

-I know, I know: the roughly 70% of folks out there who are Christians think Jesus is the reason for the season and all that.
-But when it comes to the marketing for your business, consider keeping your message to “Happy Holidays.”
+I know, I know: roughly 65% of folks out there who are Christians think Jesus is the reason for the season and all that.
+But this means roughly 35% don’t agree.
+When it comes to the marketing for your business, consider keeping your message to “Happy Holidays.”
 That way the Jewish, Muslim, Buddhist, Hindu, Atheist, and other people on your mailing list who are not Christians won’t feel inclined to hit “unsubscribe” or, worse: look for a different company to do business with.